Skip to content

 Please enter 1-6:

-Or user can build ach example manually via cmake.
+Or users can build each example manually through cmake.
 The following steps use kl730_demo_generic_image_inference as a demonstration.

 $ cd ${kneopi-example}/ai_application/plus_c/